sagemath/trac_to_gh/Issue 2753.md

 # Issue 2753: [with patch, needs review] new "randstate" framework for a global Sage random number seed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2753

 Original creator: cwitty